dce/davideisinger.com/content/elsewhere/static-asset-packaging-rails-3-heroku/index.md

-**Long version:** in his modern day classic, [High Performance Web Sites](https://www.amazon.com/High-Performance-Web-Sites-Essential/dp/0596529309), Steve Souders\' very first rule is to "make fewer HTTP requests."
+**Long version:** in his modern day classic, [High Performance Web Sites](https://www.amazon.com/High-Performance-Web-Sites-Essential/dp/0596529309), Steve Souders' very first rule is to "make fewer HTTP requests."
 In practical terms, among other things, this means to combine separate CSS and Javascript files whenever possible.
 The creators of the Rails framework took this advice to heart, adding the `:cache => true` option